 Coinbase’s traditional Coinbase Consumer service enables traders to easily purchase popular cryptocurrencies such as Ethereum.
 Users can purchase Ethereum online on the Coinbase exchange platform through a variety of payments methods.
-Coinbase simplify the complicated cryptocurrency concepts such as wallets and transactions to make it easy for the first time user to understand.
+Coinbase simplifies complicated cryptocurrency concepts such as wallets and transactions to make it easy for the first-time user to understand.

-Coinbase is a good service for beginners because it simplifies the process, but it also is widely available.
+Coinbase is a good service for beginners because it simplifies the process, but it’s also widely available.
 There are not many restricted areas where Coinbase does not operate.
-There is a number of payment methods users can use to purchase Ethereum on Coinbase.
-Users can fund their account via bank transfer or wire transfer.
+There are a number of payment methods users can opt for to purchase Ethereum on Coinbase.
+They can fund their account via bank or wire transfer.
 Major fiat currencies such as EUR, GBP, and USD are supported for this method.
-Another option is using a debit or credit card.
+Another option is using a credit or debit card.

-This enables users to purchase cryptocurrencies is a wide variety of local currencies.
-The fee for purchasing via debit or credit card is 3.99% and there is a 1.49% fee for buying and selling between fiat and Ethereum.
+This enables users to purchase cryptocurrencies in a wide variety of local currencies.
+The fee for purchasing via credit or debit card is 3.99% and there is a 1.49% fee for buying and selling between fiat and Ethereum.

-If you click here you will earn an extra $10, and so do we, upon your first deposit with Coinbase.
+Click here to earn an extra $10 upon your first deposit with Coinbase!

-Coinbase has a heavy focus on compliance with regulations.
+Coinbase is very heavily focused on compliance, ensuring it adheres to all regulations.
 This means the sign-up process involves users submitting numerous pieces of personal information along with verifying their identity through documentation.
-Some users find this overly invasive, but it is a trade-off which is made to use an institution which is backed by large investors and is compliant with regulations.
+Some users find this overly invasive, but it is a trade-off which is made to use an institution which is backed by large investors which is compliant with regulations.

 Users who interested in swapping their cryptocurrency into Ethereum, rather than buying it, should check out ChangeNOW.
 They offer over 170 coin swaps of various Ethereum (ETH) based ERC-20 tokens such as the Binance Coin (BNB), 0X (ZRX) or Augur (REP), their interface is extremely easy to use, and there is no limit to how much Ethereum can be swapped.